mabel-dev/opteryx.dev/docs/get-started/configuration-guide.md

 The observed bottleneck for query performance is almost always IO.
 It is not uncommon for 90% of the execution time is initial load of data - this can vary considerably by storage and query.

-The Read Cache currently has two implementations, In Memory Cache and Memcached Cache.
-When your main storage is local disk, using Memcached as your Read Cache is unlikely to provide significant performance improvement, however  the In Memory Cache may; when using remote storage such as S3 or GCS, Memcached Cache can provide significant improvements.
-However, as will all optimization, test in your unique set of circumstances before assuming it to be true.
+The Read Cache currently has one implementation, using [Memcached](https://memcached.org/).

+When your main storage is local disk, using a Read Cache is unlikely to provide significant performance improvement.
+However, when using remote storage, such as S3 or GCS, Read Cache can provide significant improvements.

+As will all optimization recommendations, test in your unique set of circumstances before assuming this to always be true.

+Read Cache is only used for Blob stores, and is not used for Document stores.

 ### Buffer Pool

-The [Buffer Pool](https://www.ibm.com/docs/en/db2/11.5?topic=databases-buffer-pools) is similar to the Read Cache with two key differences; the Buffer Pool must be held in local memory, Memcache or external system cannot be used and the Buffer Pool is a read through to the Read Cache.
-That means that reads to the Read Cache check if the items is in the Buffer Pool before checking the Read Cache.
-This creates a storage heirarchy, where frequently read blobs are likely to be in memory, and never, or infrequently accessed blobs are fetched from storage.

-If your Read Cache is in memory, you are unlikely to see considerable benefits from the Buffer Pool.

-**In Memory Cache**

-Uses the main memory of the host machine to cache pages.
-This is usually fastest, but most limiting and volatile.
-This is a good fit for high specification hosts.

-The size of the cache is set by the number of pages to hold in memory.
-No checks are made if the pages actually fit in memory and setting the cache too large, or running on a host where there is high contention for memory where memory is swapped to disk, may result in negative performance.

-**Memcached Cache**

-Uses a Memcached instance to cache pages.
-Is a good option when remote reads are slow, for example from GCS or S3.

-This is also recommended in an environment where multiple servers, or container instances, may be serving customers.
-Here, the shared cache allows users to benefit from caching even on their first query if another user's query has populated the cache with the files being read.
+The [Buffer Pool](https://www.ibm.com/docs/en/db2/11.5?topic=databases-buffer-pools) is similar to the Read Cache with two key differences;

+- The Buffer Pool is held in local memory.
+- The Buffer Pool is a read-through for the Read Cache.

+That means that reads try to locate the fastest access to a blob in this order:

+1) Check the Buffer Pool (in memory)
+2) Check the Read Cache (fast KV store)
+3) Read from storage

+The Buffer Pool and Read Cache creates a storage heirarchy, where blobs more likely to be read (based on what has been read in the past) are more likely to be in a location which is faster to read.

+Buffer Pools are local to the asset serving the requests, in a serverless environment this asset may only serve one or two requests before terminating.
+If your environment is configured like this, have a small Buffer Pool and a large Read Cache.
+If assets serve 10s or more requests before terminating, have a large Buffer Cache.

+As will all optimization recommendations, test in your unique set of circumstances before assuming this to always be true.

+Buffer Pool is only used for Blob stores, and is not used for Document stores.